A Damn Yankee, Am I? Thanks!

 About the book

 The era of the Civil War is assessed as being from the start of abolitionism in the 1830s, through the war itself and its aftermath.
-The book deals with the Ireland the emigrants left at this time, their arrival in America and how they fared, and their involvement in the civil war and afterwards.
+A Damn Yankee, Am I?
+Thanks! deals with the arrival of the Irish immigrants in America and how they fared.

 “We lay in the pit dug for us, and the first we knew the rebels came rushing over and said, ‘You damned Yankee, give me that flag.’
 Well, I said, it is twenty years since I came to this country, and you are the first man who ever called me a Yankee.
 You can take the flag for the compliment.”
 On being called a Yankee, Mike Scannell’s succinct response summed up vividly the experience of the poor immigrant Irish who longed for acceptance in the New World having lived with “a legacy which encompasses poverty, prejudice and a very long hard struggle to achieve economic competence and some degree of respectability.”